m-voit/concepts-of-programming-languages/study-project/paper.md

 Go on the other side has no support for tail-call optimization and according to the Go developers, they don't see this as a problem affecting many people, so the won't add support for tail-call optimization [git04].
 This means heavy using of recursion and functional programming in Go will have an impact on performance.
-There are some workarounds for this issue, but they are out of the scope of this paper.[med02][she17]
+There are some workarounds for this issue, but they are out of the scope of this paper [med02][she17].

 Summarized, JavaScript has better support for efficient recursion heavy programming than Go.